What is the best juicer for juicing wheatgrass? Let’s take a look…

 After sieve yield

-So far we’ve discussed raw juice yield – a yield that includes juice, a very fine pulp (in the case of wheatgrass), and a small amount of foam.
-Many consumers may very well not want this extra pulp and foam in their juice so we proceeded to pour the initial raw juice yield through a fine sieve to find a “juice only” after sieve yield for all the juicers we tested.
+So far we’ve discussed raw juice yield – a yield that includes juice, a very fine pulp (when it comes to wheatgrass), and a small amount of foam.
+Many consumers may very well not want this extra pulp and foam in their juice so we proceeded to pour the initial raw juice yield through a fine sieve to find an after sieve (juice only) yield for all the juicers we tested.

 When we did so we saw a significant drop in yield for some juicers while we saw less of a drop for other juicers.